 - Mutual fund early redemption fees and other services provided by the custodian / broker-dealer

 What to Watch Out For

-One thing to note: Some investment advisor representatives of Belpointe Asset Management may be affiliated with other financial services firms.
+One other thing to note: Some investment advisor representatives of Belpointe Asset Management may be affiliated with other financial services firms.
 These other affiliations may pose potential conflicts of interest.
 With every recommendation, clients should know the basis and whether and how the advisor and firm may benefit.

 Tips for Finding the Right Financial Advisor

 - Interview at least three advisors.
 This ensures that you have enough information to compare and contrast.
 To find more suitable advisors, use our free advisor matching tool.
 It connects you with up to three local advisors.